-10.A. - Establishment - The Supreme Court hereby establishes, and the State Court Administrator, or designee, shall maintain, a compensation plan in which each job classification covered by the personnel rules shall be assigned to a salary range based upon relative responsibilities of work, comparability to prevailing rates, and other pertinent salary and economic data.
+9.A.
+Establishment The Supreme Court hereby establishes, and the State Court Administrator, or designee, shall maintain compensation plans in which each job classification covered by the personnel rules shall be assigned to a salary range based upon relative responsibilities of work, comparability to prevailing rates, and other pertinent salary and economic data.